Levonestral/PGProxy/README.md

 # API

-Let's assume ProxyPool runs at the default URL `http://localhost:4343`.
+Let's assume PGProxy runs at the default URL `http://localhost:4343`.
 Then the following requests are possible:

 ## Requesting Proxies